pockerman/qubit-notes/README.md

 - <a href="ai_eng/2026-05-14-Embeddings-And-Vector-Search.md">qubit-note: RAG | Embdeddings and Vector Search</a>
 - <a href="ai_eng/2025-08-21-indexing-for-rag.md">qubit-note: RAG  | Indexing for RAG</a>
 - <a href="ai_eng/2025-05-03-retrieval-augmented-generation.md">qubit-note: RAG  | Retrieval Augmented Generation (RAG) 101</a>
-- <a href="ai_eng/2026-01-12-LLM-Hallucination-How-to-Measure-It-Part-1.md">qubit-note: LLM Basics | LLM Hallucination & How to Measure it PArt 1</a>
+- <a href="ai_eng/2026-01-12-LLM-Hallucination-How-to-Measure-It-Part-1.md">qubit-note: LLM Basics | LLM Hallucination & How to Measure it Part 1</a>
 - <a href="ai_eng/2025-12-28-augmentation-techniques-text-data.md">qubit-note: LLM Basics | Augmentation Techniques for Text Data</a>
 - <a href="ai_eng/2026-05-16-Knowledge-Distillation-LLM.md"> qubit-note: LLM Basics | Knowledge Distillation for LLMs</a>
 - <a href="ai_eng/2026-05-15-Hands-On-Fine-Tune-LLaMA.md">qubit-note: LLM Basics | Hands On | Fine Tune  LLaMA-2-7B</a>